 Matt welcomed everyone to the meeting and noted the importance of finishing on time.
 Matt made minor adjustments to the agenda to facilitate a more efficient flow of discussion.
-Matt also advised the Panel that Douglas Armstrong will be moving to a new position.
+Matt also advised the Panel that Douglas Armstrong – the Scottish Government’s Fuel Poverty Team Leader – will be moving to a new position.